2012 United States House of Representatives elections in New Mexico

-The 2012 United States House of Representatives elections in New Mexico were held on Tuesday, November 6, 2012, and elected the three U.S. Representatives from the state, one from each of the state's three congressional districts.
-The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election, and a U.S. Senate election.
+The 2012 United States House of Representatives elections in New Mexico were held on Tuesday, November 6, 2012, and elected the three U.S. representatives from the state, one from each of the state's three congressional districts.
+The elections coincided with those for other federal and state offices, including a quadrennial presidential election, and a U.S. Senate election.

 Overview

 District 1

 The redrawn 1st district serves the central area of New Mexico, including almost three-fourths of Albuquerque.
-Incumbent Democrat Martin Heinrich, first elected in 2008, did not seek reelection, but will instead ran for the U.S. Senate seat vacated by Jeff Bingaman.
+Incumbent Democrat Martin Heinrich, first elected in 2008, did not seek reelection, but instead ran for the U.S. Senate seat vacated by Jeff Bingaman.